 Currently, he teaches courses about a variety of topics pertaining to ecology, evolution, insects, and plants.
 His research is focused on the discovery of new species and advancing the field of integrative taxonomy, and examining the important roles of insects and plants in functioning ecosystems.
 Dr. Duran is a co-author of the book "A Field Guide to the Tiger Beetles of the United States and Canada, 2nd Edition".

 Gloucester County Parks and Recreation is offering virtual lessons on various nature topics.Link to page

 Guided Trail Walks

-Dr. Dan Duran will lead a nature walk twice a month beginning in September.
+Dr. Dan Duran will lead a nature walk every Tuesday beginning in April.
 Join us as we explore the trails around the Nature Center and discover all kinds of animals, including birds, frogs, insects and more.
 We will also explore the native plant vegetation of the park, and how all of these species fit into the larger ecosystem.
 This program is free to the public.
 Adults and children are welcome!
-Walks take place the 1st and 3rd Tuesdays of each month from September 1 through November 17, 9:30 am to 10:30 am.Link to page
+Call 856-251-6710 for more information.Link to page

 The Nature Tots Program is designed to create a space for children to experience nature in an exciting and interactive way!Link to page